knative/docs/docs/developer/eventing/sources/ping-source/README.md

         kail -l serving.knative.dev/service=event-display -c user-container --since=10m
         ```

+1. Verify that the output returns the properties of the events that your
+PingSource sent to your sink.
-    This returns the `Attributes` and `Data` of the events that the PingSource sent to the `event-display` service:
+In the example below, the command has returned the `Attributes` and `Data` properties
+of the events that the PingSource sent to the `event-display` Service:

     ```{ .bash .no-copy }
     ☁️  cloudevents.Event